Pence's previously postponed Israel trip vanishes from schedule

 On Israel’s part, Pence’s visit is one more reason to celebrate.

-At the start to a Cabinet meeting last month, Prime Minister Benjamin Netanyahu called Pence “a great friend of Israel and is a great friend of Jerusalem.”
+At the start of a Cabinet meeting last month, Prime Minister Benjamin Netanyahu called Pence “a great friend" of Israel and Jerusalem.

 Israel hopes that the U.S. move marks the beginning of international recognition of Jerusalem as its capital.

-Note: CORRECTION (Jan.
-2, 2018, 11:10 a.m.
-ET): An earlier version of this article misspelled the last name of an analyst with the International Crisis Group.
-His name is Ofer Salzberg, not Salzburg.